procky/StockChecker/README.md

 1. Once installed go to /admin/
 2. Add retailers and their logos
-3. Add categoires for products you're going to stock check
+3. Add categories for products you're going to stock check
 4. Add URLs for the products you have setup to stock check

 ## Demo